ajschumacher/gadsdc/20-map_reduce/README.md

  * UC Berkeley's [AMP Camp](http://ampcamp.berkeley.edu/) provides great resources for learning a range of technologies including Spark.
 (Berkeley's [AMP Lab](https://amplab.cs.berkeley.edu/software/) is responsible for a lot of these cool technologies.)
  * This [paper](http://arxiv.org/pdf/1402.6076v1.pdf) describes large-scale machine learning in a very real-world advertising setting.
  * See also [Ad Click Prediction: a View from the Trenches at Google](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/41159.pdf).
- * You might be interested in the classic [Yahoo!
-Hadoop Tutorial](http://developer.yahoo.com/hadoop/tutorial/).
  * [Writing an Hadoop MapReduce Program in Python](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/) is a streaming walk-through that runs Hadoop directly.
  * [An elastic-mapreduce streaming example with python and ngrams on AWS](http://dbaumgartel.wordpress.com/2014/04/10/an-elastic-mapreduce-streaming-example-with-python-and-ngrams-on-aws/) is another walk-through that uses the EMR CLI.
  * Check out an [overview](http://highlyscalable.wordpress.com/2012/02/01/mapreduce-patterns/) of algorithms over map-reduce.